 What is the Process for Filing an Atlanta Workers’ Compensation Claim for an Occupational Illness?

 If you are an Atlanta worker who has suffered from an occupational illness, you might find it challenging to file a workers’ compensation claim.
 Sometimes it is harder to prove you acquired an illness from your work duties.
 Because of the complexity of the claim and the real possibility of a claim being denied, you should consult with an experienced workers’ compensation attorney who has helped Atlanta workers receive workers’ compensation benefits for their occupational illnesses.
-The Bader Law Firm is experienced in helping workers who have been diagnosed with occupational illnesses get the workers’ compensation benefits that they are entitled to receive.
+The Bader Scott Injury Lawyers is experienced in helping workers who have been diagnosed with occupational illnesses get the workers’ compensation benefits that they are entitled to receive.

 Call the Atlanta office at (678) 562-5595 to schedule your initial case evaluation today.
 Time is of the essence because a statute of limitations does apply.
 Consult with an Atlanta workers’ compensation lawyer right away.
 Working on a contingency basis, you won’t have any out of pocket expenses.
 Instead, the lawyer won’t get paid until you get a settlement or a judgment for your workers’ compensation claim.